Philippine Sea: Battle of the Philippine Sea

 A historic battle between the naval fleets of the United States and Japan took place in the vicinity of the Philippine Sea.
-This was called The Battle of the Philippine Sea, and occurred near the Mariana Islands from 19 to 20 June 1944.
-It was also the largest carrier-to-carrier battle in history which featured the United States Fifth Fleet and the 1st Mobile Fleet of the Imperial Japanese Navy.
+The Battle of the Philippine Sea occurred near the Mariana Islands from 19 to 20 June 1944.
+It was also the largest carrier-to-carrier battle in history, featuring the United States Fifth Fleet and the 1st Mobile Fleet of the Imperial Japanese Navy.

 Aside from the navy, aerial activity was also present in the Battle of the Philippine Sea, as hundreds of aircraft from both countries fired at each other.
 The Americans indisputably won, and nicknamed the aerial war the "Great Marianas Turkey Shoot" due to the number of Japanese aircraft shot down.

 Japan struggled to recover from the severe damages of its imperial navy and air strength suffered from the battle.
 This heavily attributed to the victory of the United States in the Battle of the Philippine Sea which was a vital part of the Americans' reclamation of the Philippines, and the Mariana Islands from Japan.

+Typhoon Cobra, also known as "Halsey's Typhoon," was a tropical cyclone that struck the U.S. Pacific Third Fleet in the Philippine Sea in December 1944, resulting in the deaths of 790 sailors.